tazjin/yubikey-fde/README.md

 If you are on ArchLinux, you should be able to just run `makepkg`.
 You will need to have `rust` as well as `cargo-bin` and `yubikey-personalization-git` from AUR installed.

+On RPM-based distributions (tested on CentOS 7) you can use the `yubikey-fde.spec` to build a package with `rpmbuild`.
+Please note that Rust is not yet in any repositories so I could not add a build dependency for it to the spec, make sure you have Rust (and Cargo) installed before attempting to build.
+This will be fixed once a package becomes available.

 On other systems, ensure you have the equivalents to those dependencies and run `cargo build` to build the program.
 You will need to set up `systemd` units and `initramfs` generation manually, though Dracut support is [in the works][].